-As to fighting to the last man last round we have already seen his earlier signal but it is to be stressed that he now talks of turning Dcca into a fortress it out ill the and fighting end.
-Presumably in Dacca.
-The sudden change in the tone of 12th signal of December the afterwards, appears to be the result of the COS signal G-0011 of 11th December informing "also NEFA front has been activated by Chinese etc."
+As to fighting to the last man last round we have already seen his earlier signal but it is to be stressed that he now talks of turning Dcca into a fortress out ill the and fighting it end Presumably in Dacca.
+The sudden change in the tone of of 12th signal December the and afterwards, appears to be the result of the COS signal G-0011 of 11th December informing "also NEFA front has been activated by Chinese etc."